JuliaGNI/GeometricIntegrators.jl/README.md

 ## License

-The GeomDAE.jl package is licensed under the MIT "Expat" License.
+The GeometricIntegrators.jl package is licensed under the MIT "Expat" License.